melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

 **Mac:** Open the Terminal (Command + Spacebar and type "Terminal"), and type `git --version`.
 Follow the on-screen prompts to install XCode.

-**Anaconda:** If you have Anaconda, changes are you already have Git installed.
-Open either a Terminal or an Anaconda Prompt, and type `git --version`.
-If you are already have Git installed, it will show the version number.
-Otherwise, you can install it with `conda install git -y`.

 **Linux:** for Debian-based distributions, you can run `sudo apt install git-all`.
 For other options, [see here.](https://git-scm.com/download/linux)

 **Create a GitHub account**